2AA4-W23/Urbanism-Cities/README.md

 # Urbanism (Assignment #4)

 - Authors: Mankaran Singh Rooprai, Mujtaba Zaidi, Amaan Khakiani
-- The authors built the island and its different configurations for Assignment #3 as a group.
-Each of us did 33% of the work.
-For this assignment, Assignment #4, Mankaran Singh Rooprai created this alone - the island generator with different cities.
+- In collaboration, the authors created the island and its various configurations for Assignment #3.
+Each member contributed equally, with each of us dedicating 33% of our efforts.
+However, for the current assignment, Assignment #4 (Pathfinder), Mankaran Singh Rooprai took sole responsibility in producing the city generator.

 ## How to install?